Peel P50: Statistics

-1962–1966
+1962–1965

-The original P50 used a 3 CID DKW single-cylinder engine, which gave it a top speed of approximately 38 mph, and was equipped with a three-speed manual transmission that had no reverse gear.
+The original P50 used a 3 CID DKW single-cylinder engine, which gave it a top speed of approximately 38 mph, and was equipped with a three-speed manual transmission that had no reverse.
 Consequently, turning in a confined area could be achieved only by pushing, or lifting the car using the handle on the rear and physically pulling it round.
 The makers and users claim fuel consumption of 100 mpgimp.

 In 1963, as a publicity stunt, a Peel P50 was taken to the top of Blackpool Tower in the lift and driven around the observation balcony.

 At least one prototype, the Peel P55 Saloon Scooter, has also survived.
 Unlike the production Peel P50 (along with all developments and replicas thereof), this prototype used the less stable layout of a single wheel at the front and two at the back.

 Approximately 47 Peel P50s were sold at £299 each.